AlanSalcedo/PhD_Book/_build/html/_sources/log/2023/Aug23.md

 Next, we have to look at some variables used for loops that I have ignored so far, namely `UZAIRSTEP` and `istep`.

 Recall that the time differences are in vector `vtimediff`.
-This is in L2357 so we'll check the code up to this point.
+This is in L2357 so finished reading the code of to this point.